 APR refers to the cost of borrowing over a year and takes into account interest, as well as any other charges, such as an annual fee.
 ‘Representative APR’ refers to a card’s headline rate, which means that 51% of applicants must be given this rate.

 The APR offered by your credit card provider will depend on your credit score.
 Those with bad credit scores typically face higher APRs.
-For more, see our article that focuses on what an APR is.

 There are four things you can do to cut the interest rate on your credit card debt.